HelmiB/Data-Science-and-Machine-Learning-Projects/Content-Based Movies Recommendation System/README.md

 ## Dataset
 Dataset acquired from GroupLens (https://grouplens.org/datasets/movielens/)
 ## Description
-This Mini-Project is a Content-Based recommendation system of movies, it explores users' rating of movies they alreadu watched and suggests movies they will probably like based on their profiles.
+This Mini-Project is a Content-Based recommendation system of movies, it explores users' ratings of movies they already watched and suggests movies they will probably like based on their profiles.
 ## Advantages and Disadvantages of Content-Based Filtering

 #### Advantages